 The Holway Child Study Centers -The Barn

-**NOW ENROLLING CHILDREN FOR THE 2013-2014 SCHOOL YEAR IN OUR YOUNGER PRESCHOOL PROGRAM (3-4 YEAR) BOTH PART-TIME AND FULL-TIME, SUBMIT YOUR APPLICATIONS NOW
+**WE STILL HAVE LIMITED AVAILABILTY REMAINING FOR THE 2013-2014 SCHOOL YEAR IN OUR YOUNGER PRESCHOOL PROGRAM (3-4 YEAR) BOTH PART-TIME AND FULL-TIME, SUBMIT YOUR APPLICATIONS NOW

 (which are located under parent information tab)**

 OUR PHILOSOPHY AND STATEMENT OF PURPOSE